araobp/stm32-mcu/NUCLEO-F401RE/NFC/home_appliances/README.md

 ## MQTTS

-Web Bluetooth and some other advanced features are allowd to run in secure contexts only, so mosquitto MQTT broker needs to open MQTT over WebSockets over SSL/TLS as well.
+Web Bluetooth and some other advanced features are allowed to run in secure contexts only, so mosquitto MQTT broker needs to open MQTT over WebSockets over SSL/TLS as well.

 ### Set up